Mariocj89/hubsync/README.rst

 It should be located in in your home with the name .hubsyncrc (*~/.hubsyncrc*)

-An example of its minimun content is:
+An example of its minimun content (mandatory params) is:

 |   [github]
 |   token: XXXXXXX